dd86k/0xdd/README.md

 # Notes

-Keys stolen by Windows 10's cmd so far which we can't use:
+Keys stolen by Windows (At least in 10) (and unuseable):
-- F11 (Fullscreen)
+- F11 : Fullscreen
-- CTRL+F (Search dialogbox)
+- CTRL+F : Search DialogBox
-- CTRL+HOME and CTRL+END (Assuming it's due to the scrolling)
+- CTRL+HOME and CTRL+END : No idea
+- CTRL+A : Selects all output
+- CTRL+C and CTRL+V : Copy and paste

 # Development Notes
 - Messages are at the same TopPosition as the InfoPanel, so thus why the InfoPanel is showing in fullscreen mode.